ParkinsonLab/DETECT-v2/README.md

 Warning

 Some filenames may have to be changed, such as whenever a reference to the dat or fasta files are made.
 These filenames will come from external sources and are not generated exactly the same way automatically.
+The path to the EMBOSS package will also have to be changed to one that is available to you.
+Furthermore, please ensure that you have installed all the necessary packages (those that are imported in the bash script headers).
+Finally, this pipeline is designed to run off of the Scinet cluster; usage on other clusters will require further modifications.

 For more information, bug reports, or otherwise, please contact: leon.xu@mail.utoronto.ca